-[30] The Board examined the Respondent's evidence.
+- [30] The Board examined the Respondent's evidence.
 It is aware that the City is mandated to use typical rather than actual rental rates in determining assessments in the mass appraisal process.
 The subject is classified as a B class building in suburban District 118.
 The rental rate study for this district included six leases, three of which were from the subject.
 These leases ranged from \$10.00/sq ft to \$16.00/sq ft.
-When time adjusted to valuation date, they averaged \$15.13/sq ft with a median of \$14.13/sq ft.
+When time adjusted to valuation date, they averaged \$15.13 with a median of \$14.13.
 Accordingly the City revised their "typical" office lease rate to \$14.50/sq ft.
-The Board is satisfied that the subject's leases were represented in the study in determining a typical office lease rate for district 118.

-[31] The Complainant questioned the validity of the time adjustment factor applied to the leases in the lease rate study.
+The Board is satisfied that the subject's leases were represented in the study in determining a typical office lease rate for District 118. - [31] The Complainant questioned the validity of the time adjustment factor applied to the leases in the lease rate study.
 The Complainant's comparable leases indicate that the trend was flat during the eighteen months prior to valuation date.
 Furthermore it was stated that using lease rates throughout the City to determine a time adjustment factor was unfair as it did not consider the district specific factors which could affect leases either positively or negatively.
-The Board was not persuaded by this argument.

-[32] The Board accepts the Respondent's premise that as each suburban district may not have sufficient leases to come to a reliable conclusion as to the trend in market leases in its area, it is prudent to include all suburban leases to determine the time adjustment factor for each class.
-The Board finds that as there were only six leases available in District 118, it was not a significant sample to determine the trend in the market.

-[33] The Board is satisfied that the revised \$14.50 office lease rate is typical of B class buildings and a fair rate to apply to the assessment of the subject property.
+The Board was not persuaded by this argument. - [32] The Board accepts the Respondent's premise that as each suburban district may not have sufficient leases to come to a reliable conclusion as to the trend in market leases in its area, it is prudent to include all suburban leases to determine the time adjustment factor for each class.
+The Board finds that as there were only six leases available in district 118, it was not a significant sample to determine the trend in the market. - [33] The Board is satisfied that the revised \$14.50 office lease rate is typical of B class buildings and a fair rate to apply to the assessment of the subject. - [34] The Board accepts the Respondent's recommendation to remove the \$8,000 assessment of the utility lot from that of the subject property. - [35] It is the Board's mandate to determine the correct, fair and equitable assessment of a property under appeal and is legislated not to alter that assessment unless it is proven not to reflect market value.
+The Complainant did not convince the Board with sufficient compelling evidence that the assessment of the subject is incorrect and therefore accepts the recommendation of the Respondent to reduce the office lease rate \$14.50/sq ft and reduces the assessment to \$2,931,500.

-[34] In respect to the issue regarding the difference in the size of the storage space of 411 sq ft rather than the assessed 1,131 sq ft, the Respondent advised the Board that this area as per the owner's RFI referred to the measuring of the office space and is not the storage area in the basement as claimed by the Complainant.
-The Complainant did not provide the Board with any information such as drawings to support his claim; therefore the Board placed little weight on this evidence.

-[35] It is the Board's mandate to determine the correct, fair and equitable assessment of a property under appeal and is legislated not to alter that assessment unless it is proven not to reflect market value.
-The Complainant did not convince the Board with sufficient compelling evidence that the assessment of the subject is incorrect and therefore accepts the recommendation of the Respondent to reduce the office lease rate to \$14.50/sq ft and the assessment to \$2,936,000.